golemfoundation/wildland-client/Documentation/deprecated.rst

 The dates are commit dates of introducing the change..

+* (2020-09-10) Local manifests are now created with appropriate suffix:
+  ``<name>.container.yaml``, ``<name>.bridge.yaml`` etc.

+  However, commands that take a "short name" still recognize the old manifests without the suffix.
+For example, ``wl container mount C`` will look for both ``$HOME/.config/wildland/containers/C.yaml`` and ``$HOME/.config/wildland/containers/C.container.yaml``.

+  After this change is removed, the "short name" will always resolve to a file name with suffix.

+  Note that the above doesn't apply to full file paths.

 * (2020-09-01) The ``containers`` field in user manifest has been renamed to ``infrastructure-containers``.
 For backwards compatibility, both fields are permitted when loading a manifest, but only the latter one is used.